-- 12 Institutions may consist of one legal entity or have a group structure where one or more institutions are wholly owned subsidiaries of a 'parent' institution that are each legal entities in their own right. - Wholly owned subsidiaries are considered to be campuses of the parent institution for the purposes of this survey.
+- providers may consist of one legal entity or have a group structure where one or more providers are wholly owned subsidiaries of a 'parent' provider that are each legal entities in their own right. - Wholly owned subsidiaries are considered to be campuses of the parent provider for the purposes of this survey.